Last updated: 10/22/2020 4:15:00 PM

 November 19, 2020 Meeting – 5 pm to 7 pm via Zoom

-The City is implementing a Racial Equity and Justice Action Plan focused on policing practices, policies and accountability, celebration and recognition of community diversity, and review of City operations and policies, with opportunities for community engagement throughout.
+The City is implementing a Race, Equity and Inclusion Action Plan focused on policing practices, policies and accountability, celebration and recognition of community diversity, and review of City operations and policies, with opportunities for community engagement throughout.
 Updates on the Action Plan will be provided at each REI Subcommittee meeting.

-Download the Racial Equity and Justice Action Plan
+Download the Race, Equity and Inclusion Action Plan

 As the movement for racial justice began to sweep the nation at the end of May 2020, and we saw some of the largest protests in Mountain View in recent memory, the City recognized the opportunity and obligation to connect with residents to listen to concerns, provide information, promote dialogue and find a path forward together.